szstonelee/redisoo/README.md

 Then applications need to write the key/value to Redis by using Redis set or setex command

-so next time application can get the key/value from Redis memory.
+so next time applications can get the same key/value from Redis memory.

 When applications write the new value of the key,

 they need to write the key/value to backend database and Redis (or just simply delete the key from Redis).

-Cache can be used as **Cache Through** pattern,
+Cache can be applied as **Cache Through** pattern,

 which means cache can connect to database directly and **SELECT** key/value for applications

 so applications only deal with cache and have no idea about backend database.

-Unfortunately Redis does not support **Cache Through**.
+Unfortunately Redis does not support **Cache Through** pattern.

 But Redisoo can do it and support all Redis features.